cs0320-s24/mock-sxu-mleven/README.md

 Team Members: Jack Xu and Malin Leven

-Estimated time to finish project:
+Estimated time to finish project: 10 hours each

 Repo link: https://github.com/cs0320-s24/mock-sxu-mleven

 # Design Choices

+Components:
+- mocks contains mockedData in JSON format and TS format, this is what we use to test our program
+- The rest of the .tsx files are what make up the program
+- The bulk of the program is written in REPLInput.tsx

+Styles:
+- main.tss contains our specs for various components on the html

+Tests:
+- App.spec.ts contains all our testing

+index.html contains the main html

 # Errors/Bugs

+- There are no errors or bugs

 # Tests

+- We have extensive testing for every functionality as well as edge cases
+- To run tests, open a new terminal in VSCode, cd mock, and then run 'npx playwright test', then to view the results, run 'npx playwright show-report'

 # How to

-- Open a new terminal in VSCode and run 'npm start' to start the server on your local host.
-This will open a server at (http://localhost:8000/)
+- Open a new terminal in VSCode, cd mock, and then run 'npm start' to start the server on your local host.
+This will open a server at
+  (http://localhost:8000/)
 - Click the login button
 - In the command box, enter your command of choice then press the button to perform the command